 In 1981, President Ronald Reagan’s tax cuts and defense spending put the nation on a rising debt path that took numerous bipartisan budget deals over 15 years to reverse.
 But now the debt-to-GDP ratio is three times as large as it was in 1981, and demographics are working against us: Baby boomers were entering the labor force and buying homes in the 1980s and 1990s, but they are retiring now, which will increase spending on Social Security and Medicare.
 Without policy changes, the budget won’t be able to avoid rising deficits and debt.

-solution to the debt.
+There's an easy solution to the debt.

 In his 2012 presidential campaign, Mitt Romney implied that he could tackle the debt in part by ending public television subsidies: “I like PBS.
 I love Big Bird. . . .
 But I’m not going to keep on spending money on things to borrow money from China to pay for it.”
 Much of the public has similar sentiments.
 As one voter told lawmakers in 2013, “Get rid of the deductions that don’t affect me.”